noxthot/ss22_julia_workshop/pages/hpc/worksheet_3.md

 ψ = CuArray(ψ)
 ```
 Which one is faster and why?
-Use these observations to ensure your main time loops uses GPU arrays.
-Once you are confident your implementation should work, run it on you GPU.
+Use these observations to ensure your main time loop uses GPU arrays.
+Once you are confident your implementation should work, run it on the GPU.
 And since you expect to be super fast now, why not use $5000$ spatial points and $1000$ velocity points?
 See how much the solution changes.

 \collapssol{

-One possible GPU implementation looks the following.
+One possible GPU implementation looks like the following.
 Note that we abandon sparse matrices.
 To use sparse matrices on the GPU, we can employ the `CuSparseMatrixCSC` in the `CuSparse` package.

 ```julia:./code/worksheet_3.jl
 using FastGaussQuadrature